FM-Development-FiveM/fmMonitor-CLI/README.md

 # fmMonitor
-The all in one FiveM server manager
+The all in one FiveM server manager (CLI)